Appeals Policy & Procedures

 Information Included in the Appeal

-Any appeal of an adverse decision must be made in writing and must be mailed by traceable courier or certified mail, return receipt requested, as instructed in the notification letter.
+Any appeal of an adverse decision must be made in writing and must be either emailed or mailed by traceable courier or certified mail, return receipt requested, as instructed in the notification letter.

-In the event that the appellant timely and properly appeals the adverse decision, the appropriate appellate body shall constitute and serve as an Appeals Panel and shall notify the appellant of the date and location of the appeal hearing.
+In the event that the appellant timely and properly appeals the adverse decision, the appropriate appellate body serves as an Appeals Panel and will notify the appellant of the date and location of the appeal hearing.

 The foregoing notification shall be provided at least 14 calendar days prior to the appeal hearing.